cometbft/cometbft/spec/mempool/gossip/dog.md

         rc' = rc,
     }
     ```
-    This will allow traffic to flow again to the sender, and other nodes will dynamically adapt to the
+    This will allow some traffic to flow again to `sender`.
+Other nodes will dynamically adapt to
-    new traffic, closing routes when needed.
+    the new traffic, closing routes when needed.

+    The protocol re-enables only one route per `Reset` message to allow traffic to `sender` to
+    increase gradually.
+If that peer still needs more transactions, it will send another `Reset`
+    message at a later time.

 ### Transaction dissemination